 That said, Petit’s success and community service extend far beyond MMA – a graduate of the Universidad Anahuac, he is now the president and CEO of Valley Park, a parking and valet company in Mexico, City.
 A member of the Texas State Guard, he has served as a recruiter, training instructor, battalion, and regimental personnel officer and was deployed four times.

 His awards and recognitions include Soldier of the Year, received the Texas Medal of Merit, the commanding general’s individual award for Meritorious Service, and the State Guard Association’s Senior Skill Badge, Achievement, Commendation, and Recruiting medals.
 In 2014, he received the Volunteer Service Gold Award from the President's Council on Service and Civic Participation for completion of more than 500 hours of volunteer service.
 In Rotary International, Petit served as the Assistant District Governor and President of the Rotary Club of Mission Texas.
 He has been recognized by the Rotary Foundation as a Paul Harris Fellow, benefactor, and Bequest Society member.

 During the 2017 and 2019 earthquakes in Mexico, Petit assisted local and federal authorities by leading a group of volunteers to conduct search & rescue missions, and shelter operations in Mexico City and Juchitan Oaxaca.
 Petit attributes his community and government service to the attributes cultured at Missouri Military Academy where “Leading by Example” is a way of life.

-With great pride, MMA recognizes Petit for his accomplishment and selfless service with this Hall of Fame award.
+With great pride, MMA recognizes Petit for his accomplishment and selfless service with induction into the Hall of Fame.

-Learn more about the MMA Alumni Hall of Fame awards.
+Learn more about the MMA Alumni Hall of Fame.